Omicron Delta Epsilon

 No one shall be denied membership because of sex, race, color, creed , or national origin.

 A life-membership fee is paid for each prospective member of Omicron Delta Epsilon upon election to the Society.
-In return, the member receives a membership card, scroll and a year's subscription (two issues) to The American Economist.
-The purchase of the official key or pin by the initiates is optional by highly encouraged.
+In return, the member receives a membership card, scroll, and a year's subscription (two issues) to The American Economist.
+The purchase of the official key or pin by the initiates is optional but highly encouraged.